edwhelan/uMood/README.md

 - By clicking on the "Notes" panel, users can add a new set of notes whenever they would like.
 Notes can be anything from daily thoughts to observed triggers of mood spikes.

+- Users are provided with several links to online mental health resources in the "Resources" section.

 ## Questions

 ![alt text](./readme/images/desktopQuestions.png)